kuninethan95/dsc-phase-2-project/RM2.md

 ### Skedacicity Individual Conclusion:
-- It has not changed much, concern is that too many high outlier values are left in the dataset
+- It has not changed much
+- Concern is that too much data has been dropped which narrows the scope of the models inference capabilities

 ## Going back to IQR because of heteroscedasticity
-- IQR method is more strict on removing outliers.
-Use IQR method but only eliminate observations based on price outliers.
+- IQR method is more strict towards removing outliers
+- Using IQR method but only eliminiting observations based on price outliers

-(f'Num observations before removal: {len(df)}')

 ```